Tayruh/sadako/README.md

         >> #main_room
 ```

 Why the name *Sadako* for a hypertext fiction engine?
-No real reason.

 I usually name my projects after my favorite characters in the respective genre.
-For example, I named a fighting game engine Kazama after Jun Kazama of Tekken and a visual novel engine after Reiko in Seasons of the Sakura.
-However, I don't have any favorite characters in this genre since most games don't have strong characters and only self-insert protagonists.
+However, I don't have any favorite characters in this genre since most games don't have memorable characters and only self-insert protagonists.
 Instead I chose to go with my favorite thing, which is japanese horror.
 I love Ringu and Juon, so I chose Sadako as the main engine, and I thought it'd be humorous to have Kayako as the compiler.
 Sadako vs Kayako.
 Yes, I'm lame.
 Please forgive me. 🙏